elifesciences/bigquery-views-manager/README.md

 python -m bigquery_views_manager \
     create-or-replace-views \
     --dataset=my_dataset \
-    [--view-list-file=/path/to/views.lst] \
+    [--view-list-config=/path/to/views.yml] \
     [<view name> [<other view name> ...]]
 ```

-Adding the `--materialize` flag will additionally materialize the views that are in the `views/materialized-views.lst` file.
+Adding the `--materialize` flag will additionally materialize the views (where it has been enabled).
 In that case views will be materialized immediately after updating a view.

 ### Materialize Views